hhb072/SWAL/README.md

 ## Run

-Use run.sh and test.sh to train and test SWAL, respectively.
+Use run.sh to train SWAL and test.sh for evalation.

-Please change *trainroot*, *testroot*, *trainfiles*, and *testfiles* according to your settings.
+Adjust *--trainroot*, *--testroot*, *--trainfiles*, and *--testfiles* according to your own settings.

 ## Citation